 For appointments involving equipment fitting, the NDIS participant will typically visit one of our clinics.
 This is because we have specialised equipment and tools on our premises.

-Long Term NDIS Support
+Long Term Support for NDIS Participants

 Once we have carried out a fitting, we typically arrange a further appointment to take place within 2-3 weeks.
 This provides an opportunity to review the client’s experience with the initial interventions.
 From there, we may suggest periodic reviews as necessary.